openvinotoolkit/openvino/docs/ops/generation/RandomUniform_8.md

 * *output_type*

     * **Description**: the type of the output.
 Determines generation algorithm and affects resulting values.
-      Values with different precision do not correspond each other.
+      Output numbers generated for different values of *output_type* may be not equal.
     * **Range of values**: "i32", "i64", "f16", "bf16", "f32", "f64".
     * **Type**: string
     * **Required**: *Yes*